pierre-rouleau/pel/README.rst

 --------------------------

-- PEL provides over 465 extra commands.
+- PEL provides over 628 extra commands.
 PEL commands extend the packages it supports and provides some of its own features.
+Some commands are only available for a given OS, most are accessible in every OS.
-- PEL provides 7 Hydra key bindings when the ``pel-use-hydra`` and the topic specific user-options are activated.
+- PEL provides 10 specialized Hydra_ key bindings when the ``pel-use-hydra`` and the topic specific user-options are activated.

 ➣ Credits